 Members and Cooperating non-Contracting Parties (Members and CNCPs) are to develop, implement and improve systems to:

 ensure that for each calendar year, Members and CNCPs collate annual catch totals raised to “live” weight for all species/species groups caught during that year, and that these are collated as described in Annex 13.
-Members and CNCPs will provide by the 30 September, their previous year’s (January to December) annual catch totals raised to “live” weight for all species/ species groups caught;
+Members and CNCPs will provide by the 30 June, their previous year’s (January to December) annual catch totals raised to “live” weight for all species/ species groups caught.
+In exceptional cases, and only where a written request is submitted to the Secretariat by 30 June explaining the need for an extension, the deadline will be extended to 30 September.

 ensure that data on fishing activities, including data to assess the impacts of fishing on non-target and associated or dependent species (including marine mammals, seabirds, reptiles or other species of concern), are collected from vessels according to the operational characteristics of each fishing method;